 Aviation fuel.
-This is any liquid (other than gasoline or diesel fuel) that is suitable for use as fuel in an aircraft.
+This is kerosene and any other liquid (other than gasoline or diesel fuel) that is suitable for use as fuel in an aircraft.

 Producers.
 Producers include refiners, blenders, and wholesale distributors of aviation fuel and dealers selling aviation fuel exclusively to producers of aviation fuel if these persons have been registered by the IRS.
 The term also includes the actual producer of aviation fuel.
 See Registration for Certain Activities, earlier.